Travelling to Campbell River

 KNOW BEFORE YOU GO

-Like you, we’re passionate about exploring BC and Campbell River.
-But now is not the time to travel or gather; stay in your community and support your local businesses if you can.
-All non-essential travel into, out of, and around BC should be avoided – and is currently not advised.
+Like you, we’re passionate about exploring BC and Campbell River, but now is not the time to travel outside of your Health Zone; stay in your region and support your local businesses.

-We look forward to welcoming visitors to the region when the time is right.
+We look forward to welcoming visitors from outside our region when the time is right.
 Do your part now, so we can all explore Vancouver Island again later.
 In the meantime, find the official links below for the most up-to-date information.

 For travel updates in British Columbia, please visit Destination BC’s traveller resource guide and read about the current province-wide restrictions here.